Custodian Job Description, Duties, and Responsibilities

 What Does a Custodian Do?

-A custodian is an individual who is normally saddled with the responsibility of making sure that a building is kept clean at all times.
+A custodian is responsible for making sure that a building is kept clean at all times.
 He/she is sometimes referred to as a janitor.

 The custodian job description typically ensures that a building is not just neat but safe as well.